The Best Car Seats of 2017

 The Britax Marathon has the best crash test results, earning it the highest crash test score for convertible seats.
 Given the importance of this metric, we think the Marathon is definitely a finalist option for most parents.
 This seat also performed well in our tests for installation, which is the co-contributing factor to keeping baby safe in a car.
 Across the board, it is hard to find anything not to love about the Marathon, which makes it one of our personal favorites.
-This seat features an easy to use non-rethread harness adjustment, it is comfortable and well made, and is relatively light compared to other high scoring seats.
-With a reasonable middle of the road price, there are few families that won't find this seat in their final options list.
+This seat features an easy to use non-rethread harness adjustment, it is comfortable and well made and is relatively light compared to other high scoring seats.
+With a reasonable middle of the road price, there are few families that won't find this option on their list of final top choices.

 High crash test score